 The admission deadline is rolling through May 1; application review begins on March 1.
-Rolling admissions means that the application may be closed prior to May 1 if the desired cohort size is reached.
+Rolling admissions means that the application may be closed before May 1 if the desired cohort size is reached.

 Brandeis University is committed to providing an environment free from discrimination and harassment on the basis of race, color, ancestry, religious creed, gender identity and expression, national or ethnic origin, sex, sexual orientation, age, genetic information, disability or veteran status.
 The Grad Program in Neuroscience welcomes applications from students with disabilities.
 The university has support services in place for this population.